Colorado Supreme Court justices question whether the state can bar Trump from the 2024 ballot

 Colorado justices also raised a question that was an issue in the Minnesota arguments — whether the matter is best settled in Congress rather than the states.

 Justices asked attorneys to address the argument that having multiple states potentially decide the issue differently before the election could create chaos.
-But they also raised the prospect that failing to resolve the question now of Trump's ability to appear on the ballot could create the potential for a constitutional crisis in January 2025 if he wins the election.
+But they also raised the prospect that failing to resolve the question now of Trump's ability to appear on the ballot could create the potential for a constitutional crisis in January 2025 if he wins the election next fall.

+“What Trump wants is for everyone to take a pass on this issue and set up another Jan.
+6 in January of 2025,” Olson argued.

 Any ruling from the Colorado Supreme Court, whose seven justices were appointed by Democrats, is likely to be appealed to the U.S. Supreme Court, which has never ruled on Section 3.
 The provision, which applies to those who broke an oath to “uphold” the Constitution, has been used only a handful of times since the decade after the Civil War.

-Those who filed the recent lawsuits argue Trump is clearly disqualified because of his role in the Jan.
-6 attack, which was intended to halt Congress' certification of Democrat Joe Biden's victory.
+Those who filed the lawsuits argue Trump is clearly disqualified because of his role in the Jan.
+6 attack.

 Trump has condemned the lawsuits as "anti-democratic" and designed to block voters from having their say.
 He also has stepped up efforts to link them to Biden because the two liberal groups behind some of the complaints are funded by Democratic donors who support the president's reelection.
 On Saturday, Trump accused Biden of having "defaced the Constitution" to stop his candidacy.